fsandx/camelopard/README.md

 Camelopard is an IP camera toolbox for Nodejs.

-Currently Camelopard only supports a few methods for controlling an Axis IP camera.
+Currently Camelopard only supports a few methods for controlling an Axis IP camera, but it is easy to add new functionality.

 More control commands and brands will be added in the near future.